pstaender/mongraph/README.md

   },
   from: {
     type: String,
-    graph: true  // field / value will be stored in neo4j, but in this case not indexed }
+    graph: true  // field / value will be stored in neo4j, but not be indexed }
 });
 ```